-CVS, Walgreens relax COVID vaccine consent requirements for long-term-care facilities
+CVS, Walgreens relax COVID vaccine consent requirements for long-term care facilities

-Two pharmacy chains that will provide the coronavirus vaccine to most of Washington state’s long-term-care residents and staff have relaxed their requirements for written consent, which some experts saw as a significant hurdle in the process.
+Two pharmacy chains that will provide the coronavirus vaccine to most of Washington state’s long-term care residents and staff have relaxed their requirements for written consent, which some experts saw as a significant hurdle in the process.

 CVS and Walgreens will begin vaccinations at nursing homes in the state Dec.
-28 and will ultimately visit more than 2,600 of Washington’s long-term-care facilities.
+28 and will ultimately visit more than 2,600 of Washington’s long-term care facilities.
 Until this week, the chains told facilities that consent would have to be obtained through written forms.
 Walgreens also indicated that forms had to be filled out the day of vaccination.

-Experts told The Seattle Times this would pose a challenge to facilities, as many residents need a family member or health-care proxy to sign for them, yet facilities are mostly locked down and staff are stretched thin.
+Experts told The Seattle Times this would pose a challenge to facilities, as many residents need a family member or health care proxy to sign for them, yet facilities are mostly locked down and staff are stretched thin.

 In response to the concern, CVS changed its policy earlier this week to allow verbal or electronic consent, although written consent is still preferred.
 A company spokesperson said CVS communicated the change to facilities this week.